peter88213/yw-timeline/docs/template/index.md

 - [Python 3.7 or above](https://www.python.org).
 - [yWriter 7](http://spacejock.com/yWriter7.html).
 Recent versions 5 or 6 might also work if they save in .yw7 file format.
-- [Timeline 2.4 or 2.5](https://sourceforge.net/projects/thetimelineproj/).
+- [Timeline 2.4+](https://sourceforge.net/projects/thetimelineproj/).
 Versions below 2.4 do not support labels, which are necessary for synchronization with yWriter.

 ## Download and install